Ben Brading 5 min read

 Large British organisations are required to conduct a formal business energy audit every four years.

-The audit must review at least 90% of total energy consumption to identify opportunities to improve business energy efficiency.
+The audit must review at least 90% of total energy consumption in order to identify opportunities to improve business energy efficiency.

-Using a multi-site energy monitoring system greatly simplifies the audit process, enabling your business to easily identify which sites must be included in the review.
+Using a multi-site energy monitoring system can significantly simplify the audit process, enabling your business to identify more easily which sites must be included in the review.

 Find out more in our full guide to the Energy Saving Opportunity Scheme.